jessieliu1/twenty-forty-eight/README.md

 ## Game Code Overview
 `ServerTester` has a main method that creates a `GameServer` listening on specific port (currently 6174), and starts the server.
 Run `ServerTester` from the web instance. `ClientTester` has a main method that creates a `GameClient`, with parameters for the Public IP of the server (specified on the AWS instance) and the port to connect to (the same one that the game server is listening on.)
 Students should run `ClientTester` to connect to the server and play the game.

+After connected to the server, this message should be printed to the console:
+>Connection Established!
+Connected to: host-name

+>Server:

+>Hello Client_1, would you like to play?
+(Y/N)

 ###NumberTile
 `NumberTiles` can have a value or can also be empty (have a value of 0.)
 The string version of an empty tile is "-" to not clutter the board when printing to the console.
 "Empty" `GameBoards` should be filled with NumberTiles of value 0.